Man who set himself on fire in front of Supreme Court has died: police

-Wynn Bruce, 50, of Boulder, Colo., set himself on fire on Friday around 6:05 p.m. in front of the building, the MPD said in an incident report.
+Wynn Bruce, 50, of Boulder, Colorado, set himself on fire on Friday around 6:05 p.m. in front of the building, the MPD said in an incident report.

 Bruce was airlifted by helicopter to a local hospital but later succumbed to his injuries.